mfocchi/locosim/Readme.md

 # What is locosim?

-Locosim is  didactic framework to learn/test basic controllers schemes on quadrupeds (HyQ/Solo robots are supported) and manipulators (UR5 robot is supported).
+Locosim is  didactic framework to learn/test basic controllers schemes on quadrupeds (HyQ/Solo/Aliengo/Go1 robots are supported) and manipulators (UR5 robot is supported).
+Locosim has been succesfully tested on Ur5, Aliengo and Go1 robots and to my knowledge is the first Easy-to-use interface to the new Unitree Quadruped robot Go1.
+If you just bought one and you want to give a try follow this wiki.

 Locosim is composed by a **roscontrol** node called ros_impedance_controller written in C++ that interfaces the python ros node (where the controller is written) to a Gazebo simulator.
 All the didactic labs have a description, with exercises of increasing complexity, in the folder **lab_descriptions** inside robot_control submodule.
 For the controller plotting / logging utilities are available to evaluate the results and a config file (LX_conf.py) to change the controller parameters.